fduda/p3dst/trunk/Aquila/readme.txt

 - I would definitely add a lot more comments if the core design is stable.
 - Automatic support for left handed coordinate system.
 OpenGL has a default right handed coordinate system.
 Panda3D has a left handed coordinate system.
 - Linear interpolation for textures.
-- Depth buffer, and modifiable depth functions.
+- Add support for a geometry program.
 - Add some more performance tests.
 I still do not know when structs are more suitable and when not.
-- Add a Vector2 class.
-Eventually Matrix3 and Vector1.
+- Add add Matrix3 (for normals) class and maybe a Vector1 class.
-- Make the Vector4, Vector3 and Matrix4 classes more complete.
+- Make the Vector2, Vector3, Vector4 and Matrix4 classes more complete.
+- Try to remove as much short-life objects as possible (the GC should never be called ideally).